tcalmeida/tcalmeida/README.md

-### Hi, my name is <strong>Thiago Almeida!</strong>

-I'm a Fullstack developer focusing on backend development from Rio de Janeiro, Brazil.

 ## 👨‍💻 About Me

+I'm a Full Stack developer focusing on back-end who is always looking to develop creative and innovative projects.

-- 🎓 Graduated from [Gama Academy](https://www.gama.academy/gama-experience/desenvolvimento-web) - Gama Experience #46
+🎓 Graduated from [Gama Academy](https://www.gama.academy/gama-experience/desenvolvimento-web) - :trophy: 1º place in Gama Experience #46 bootcamp.

 ## 🚀 Skills